MewPurPur/GodSVG/README.md

 >[!IMPORTANT]
 >GodSVG is not officially released, it's currently in late alpha.
 >
 >GodSVG is almost entirely made by my work in my free time.
-If you like this project and want to help secure it through its development, you can use GitHub Sponsorship and make it a less financially stupid endeavor for me.
+If you like this project and want to help secure it through its development, you can donate on one of the platforms listed to the right and make it a less financially stupid endeavor for me.

 ## Features